LATIN AMERICAN POLITICS

 Week 3: Why did democracy fail to take root in post-colonial Latin America?

 • John Chasteen, short excerpt.
 This reading will help you to understand the causes and outcomes of Latin America's independence movements.
+We are unlikely to get to Latin Latin American independence in this class, but reading this assignment for Tuesday will help to space out the week's reading load.

 • Howard J. Wiarda, "Independence and After."
-Read up to the section, Problems of New Nationhood.
-Wiarda's writing is older than you, but it is the best reading I have been able to find that examines the political development of Latin America in a way that is easily compared to the US as counter example.
+Read closely up to the section, Problems of New Nationhood.
+Wiarda's writing is older than you, but it is the best reading I have been able to find that examines the post-independence political development of Latin America in a way that is easily compared to the US as a familiar counter example.
 As you read this chapter, make a note of the many ways in which the Latin American pathway to independence and the key characteristics of the conflict differ from what you know about the US's separation from Britain.
-The dynamics and leadership of America's non-revolutionary but liberal separation put it on the pathway toward democracy and development; in Latin America's case, the characteristics of its independence stalled development and especially democracy for many decades.
+The dynamics and leadership of America's non-revolutionary but liberal (i.e., Enlightenment-driven) separation put it on the pathway toward democracy and development; in Latin America's case, the characteristics of its independence stalled development and especially democracy for many decades.

 Week 5